 The rich cultural history of Paris is expressed through elements of the intricate façade.
 Exterior latticework extends above the gutter line to form dormer roofs in true Parisian style.
 Local industrial buildings and rail way buildings express their structural function boldly.
 The net-like laminated timber diamond grids draped over the form reference these structures as well as the long heritage of wine making in the region and local vineyards still present in the adjacent Georg Brassens Park.

-The proposal reactivates low cost ‘forgotten’ land, increasing density and reinvigorating the landscape.
+The proposal reactivates low cost ‘forgotten’ land, increases density and reinvigorating the landscape.
 Low running costs are achieved by allowing the buildings to breathe through cross ventilation.
 Renewable energy sources are utilized with all roof spaces orientated for optimum solar collection.
 Rainwater collection and reuse is made possible with storage tanks located at the lower levels behind the retail tenancies.
 Where possible, lightweight adaptive structural members cling to existing built features to anchor the structures and reduce the expense of foundations.

 Certificate of Appreciation